SymfonyCasts/symfony7/sfcasts/handle-form.md

 method, right below the form object, add `$form->handleRequest()`.

 To pull this off, we need to pass the current request object to this method.
 You're familiar with this by now.
-Inject a `$request` from HTTP Foundation as a method argument and pass the `$request` to this method.
+Inject `Request` from the HTTP Foundation as the method argument `$request` and pass it to `handleRequest()`.
 You might be wondering what this `handleRequest()` is all about.
 It simply grabs the submitted data from the request, applies that data to your form, and now your form contains the user's submitted values.

 ## Checking Form Submission

-Next, we want to know whether the form has actually been submitted or we just load the form page.
+Next, we want to know whether the form has actually been submitted or if we just loaded the form page.
 That's a breeze — just write `if ($form->isSubmitted())`.
 Then within that `if`, we can retrieve the submitted data with `$form->getData()`.

 Since our form type has a `data_class` option set to `StarshipPart::class`,